St. John, Virgin Islands: The Best Snorkeling and Top Beaches

 We back our own snorkel gear, but rentals are widely available.
 If you think you will snorkel every day, it would be worth buying your own.
 A gear backpack for snorkel equipment and a cooler backpack are beach essentials.
 The straps make it easy to lug the gear.

-Food is expensive on the island.
+Food is expensive on St. John.
 Everything is shipped in, thus the high price tag.
 We bring some things with us like peanut butter, protein and granola bars that don’t melt for the beach, tea bags, coffee, and a box of cereal.
 When we get our rental jeep, our first stop is the Starfish Market grocery store.
 Water is not usually potable, so buy plenty of water.

 For two weeks, we bought two cases water and two gallons of water for making iced tea.